-I simply cannot believe my little preemie is about to enter her last year of preschool.
+I simply cannot believe my little preemie is finishing preschool!
 Where did these past four years go?

 She started school in Pre-K 2, going a few hours a week.
 The Pre-K 4 kids had always looked so big to me.
 It was so hard to believe my baby would one day seem so big.
 It is amazing how much she has grown.

 I am really grateful for my daughter’s preschool.
 They have done such a good job balancing kindness and compassion with structure and discipline.
 My daughter has grown and learned so much while there.
 While she was learning her lessons and growing as a person, I feel I was growing and learning as a parent at the same time.